pystac.collection#

 • title – Optional title to give to the Link

 • strategy – The layout strategy to use for setting the self href of the item.
-If not provided, defaults to BestPracticesLayoutStrategy.
+If not provided, defaults to the layout strategy of the parent or root and falls back to BestPracticesLayoutStrategy.

 • set_parent – Whether to set the parent on the item as well.
 Defaults to True.